TEAR IT DOWN!

 Do you entertain the assumption that God doesn’t love you with His infinite love?

 Have you accepted anything less than God having a unique plan for your life?

 Tear down that wrong thought and let the Holy Spirit lead you into the truth of God’s Word.
 Again, some obstacles must be flattened before God can construct pillars of righteousness:

 In Noah’s day, civilization was completely corrupt.
 Before God could reestablish righteousness He had to totally destroy the earth with a flood.

 Before the Hebrew people could build their Kingdom, God commanded Joshua to uproot Israel’s enemies and cleanse the land.

 And this is the underlying message of the book of Revelation.
-In one final devastating swoop, God will shatter the world’s kingdoms before He establishes the new millennium.
-He creates upheaval on the land, sea, and sky and subdues the nations.
+In one, final, devastating swoop God will shatter the world’s kingdoms before He establishes the new millennium.
+He creates upheaval on the land, sea, and heavens.
 He destroys the Anti-Christ and False Prophet.
 And then He sends the King of Kings and Lord of Lords to establish His kingdom of righteousness.

-Some obstacles must be destroyed before righteousness can assume its place!
+All this shows us that some obstacles must be subdued and removed before righteousness can assume its place!
 That’s what this message is emphasizing.
-Before you can construct; you must first clear!
+Before you can construct you must first overcome and remove!

 Now let me aim this message directly at your soul and show you why some things need tearing down.
 The Christian’s ultimate objective is to escape this sphere of sin and abide in the presence of God.
 Jesus said in Matthew 16:26, “What good will it be for a man if he gains the whole world, yet forfeits his soul?
 Or what can a man give in exchange for his soul?”
 (NIV)